psychemedia/winter-tales/src/gawain_notes.md

 His Lordship arrives, spots the boar, and dismounts.
 With his sword in his hand, he advances.

-The boar leaps forward, its hair bristling, and man and beast both tumble into the white water.
+The boar leaps forward, its hair bristling.
+Man and beast both tumble into the white rushing water.

 But the boar comes off worst, and the Lord finds his mark. and the boar's neck is sliced through.